Lafri-13/dsgp-group23-business-data-harbour/README.md

 Because 88%+ of people read reviews before buying.

-So instead of manually reading reviews, your system:
+So instead of manually reading reviews, the system:

 * Automatically analyzes customer emotions
 * Identifies strengths and weaknesses of competitors